xie186/ViewBS/README.md

 Here is an example:

 ```
 bgzip test.bis_rep.cov            ## test.bis_rep.cov.gz will be generated.
 Note: test.bis_rep.cov shoud be sorted based on chromosome coordinates.
+tabix -C -p vcf test.bis_rep.cov.gz  ## test.bis_rep.cov.gz.csi will be generated.
+Now test.bis_rep.cov.gz can be used as input for ViewBS.
+## If there is no chromosome length beyond (2^29-1), you can also run:
 tabix -p vcf test.bis_rep.cov.gz  ## test.bis_rep.cov.gz.tbi will be generated.
 Now test.bis_rep.cov.gz can be used as input for ViewBS.
 ```

 ## USAGE <a name="usage"></a>